Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Eighteenth-century Bordeaux had several theaters, but none was as magnificent as those of other cities and, well, Bordeaux deserved something equally grand.

-The theater as you see it now, in the purest classical style, was built between 1773 and 1780, its 12 corinthian columns each topped by a different goddess or muse.
+The theater as you see it now, in the purest classical style, was built between 1773 and 1780, each of its 12 corinthian columns topped by a different goddess or muse.
 (It is said that Charles Garnier may have been inspired by its stairwell for his own creation, the Paris opera house.)

 The theater was almost torn down in 1833 but enjoyed a last-minute reprieve when it was converted into a banquet hall.
-Finally, three decades later, a decision was made to restore it to its former splendour and to undertake much-needed structural work.⠀⠀⠀
+Finally, three decades later, a decision was made to restore it to its former splendor and to undertake much-needed structural work.⠀⠀⠀

 In a little curious aside, the building may have strong masonic overtones.